macius702/gielda_dyzurowa_ICP/README.md

 After running this command in the Docker terminal, you can copy the output and paste it into the host's terminal to execute it.

+# Insights

+- A discussion of the future of integration_test package vs. flutter driver: https://github.com/flutter/flutter/issues/148028

 # TODO according to: https://docs.flutter.dev/cookbook/design/drawer